High-flow nasal cannula (tube) oxygen therapy for infants with bronchiolitis

 Background:

-Bronchiolitis is a common lower respiratory tract illness, usually of viral aetiology, affecting infants younger than 24 months of age and is a frequent cause of hospitalisation.
+Bronchiolitis is a common lower respiratory tract illness, usually of viral aetiology, affecting infants younger than 24 months of age and is the most common cause of hospitalisation of infants.
 It causes airway inflammation, mucus production and mucous plugging, resulting in airway obstruction.
 Effective pharmacotherapy is lacking and bronchiolitis is a major cause of morbidity and mortality.

-Conventional treatment consists of supportive therapy in the form of fluids, supplemental oxygen and respiratory support.
-Traditionally oxygen delivery is as a dry gas at 100% concentration via low-flow nasal prongs.
-However, the use of heated, humidified, high-flow nasal cannula (HFNC) therapy enables delivery of higher inspired gas flows of an air/oxygen blend, up to 12 L/min in infants and 30 L/min in children.
-Its use provides some level of continuous positive airway pressure to improve ventilation in a minimally invasive manner.
-This may reduce the need for invasive respiratory support thus potentially lowering costs, with clinical advantages and fewer adverse effects.
+Conventional treatment consists of supportive therapy in the form of fluids, supplemental oxygen, and respiratory support.
+Traditionally, oxygen delivery is as a dry gas at 100% concentration via low-flow nasal prongs.
+However, the use of heated, humidified, high-flow nasal cannula (HFNC) therapy enables delivery of higher inspired gas flows of an air/oxygen blend, at 2 to 3 L/kg per minute up to 60 L/min in children.
+It can provide some level of continuous positive airway pressure (CPAP) to improve ventilation in a minimally invasive manner.
+This may reduce the need for invasive respiratory support, thus potentially lowering costs, with clinical advantages and fewer adverse effects.

 Objectives: